Gravis PC GamePad: Features

 The gamepad's design is similar to that of the stock SNES controller (more so the Japanese and European version with colored buttons), although it lacks the Start, Select and shoulder buttons, and the shape of the controller's chassis differs slightly, with an inverted curve on the left side.
-As originally found in some versions of the Sega Master System controller, the center of the Gravis GamePad's d-pad allows a small joystick to be inserted.
-The resulting lever action provides increased directional sensitivity, desirable in fighting games for example.
+As originally found in some versions of the Master System controller, the center of the Gravis GamePad's d-pad allows a small joystick to be inserted.
+The resulting lever action provides increased directional sensitivity, which may be preferred in fighting games.

 Both at the top and bottom of the gamepad are switches.
 One of them removes the normal functionality from 2 of the buttons, and turns them into autofire variants of the first 2.
 This gave all four buttons functionality even in PC games that only supported two buttons on joysticks or for scenarios when two gamepads are connected with a Y-splitter.
 The other allows for left-handed operation by turning the workings of the D-pad and buttons upside down.

 Variations

 For PC, two followup variations were made, called the GamePad Pro, and GamePad Pro USB, which resemble the original PlayStation Controller, with the addition of four shoulder buttons, as well as Select and Start buttons.
 The GamePad Pro utilized the 'button' signal lines on an analog PC joystick port to send digital signals (referred to as "GrIP") to allow for both the use of ten buttons and the simultaneous use of up to four controllers connected by the controller's built-in piggyback plug.
-A switch on the pack of the non-USB pad could be used to allow the pad to function as a standard analog four-button pad; otherwise, games could not detect the gamepad unless they were coded with the device in mind (DOS) or a specific driver was installed (Windows).
+A switch on the back of the non-USB pad could be used to allow the pad to function as a standard analog four-button pad; otherwise, games could not detect the gamepad unless they were coded with the device in mind (DOS) or a specific driver was installed (Windows).
 The latter uses the USB port and the USB Human Interface Device class standards, and is not intended for DOS use.
-Gravis launched other series of gamepads for the Mac, the Amiga, and Atari ST as well.
+Gravis also launched other series of gamepads for the Mac, the Amiga, and Atari ST.

 The Philips CD-i interactive multimedia CD player features a wired controller that is basically the original Gravis PC GamePad in a monochrome, grey color scheme.
 The Gravis logo is replaced with the Philips logo.
 There are only two button functions, and the switch at the bottom controls the cursor speed in menus.